IvanStarostin1984/devops_simulation/README.md

 ## Repository Structure & Guardrails

-- `docs/` — canonical documentation for workflows, metrics, and current limitations.
+- `docs/` — reserved for forward-looking documentation that will accompany the refactor (currently empty while we capture the legacy state).
 - `legacy/` — reference implementation targeted for refactoring.
 Treat it as read-only **except** for files under `legacy/documentation/**` and any `README.md` files within the directory tree.